rfabbri/vxd/vpe-gitflow.md

 - people's usual git workflow is broken
 - commits made to sub projects may be lost.

+##  Pulling in changes from VPE

+    git spull   # alias or script. reminds me of the scripted superrepo approach

+    git pull
+    git submodule update     # always.. massive danger if you don’t, as
+                             # your next container commit will regress the submodule

+#### If the submodule url changed, everyone has to:
+    git pull
+    git submodule sync
+    git submodule update     # always.. massive danger if you don’t, as
+                             # your next container commit will regress the submodule

+Spull alias cover all cases:

+    git config --global alias.spull '!git pull && git submodule sync --recursive && git submodule update --init --recursive'

+##  Pulling in changes from VXL/VXD

+    cd vxl
+    git fetch
+    git merge origin/master
+    cd ..
+    git diff --submodule
+    # you can see that the submodule was updated and get a list of commits that were added to it.

+    git commit -am
+    git push

+## Updating VXL/VXD within VPE

+    # first, make sure update submodule master to remote master,
+    # or, more generally, that you have a branch tracking the submodule

+    cd vxl

+    git status      # it will show detached state git checkout vxl-master     # if it doesn't exist, create it git merge origin/master

+    # if you don't want to use that branch, create any other, as long as you are
+    # inside the submodule, branches will be local.

+    # Now make your changes and commit normally, within vxl/
+    git push origin vxl-master

+    cd ..

+    # Part 2:  update VPE's repo to see if we have other branches or our own
+    # vxl-master updated in VPE's repo
+    git submodule update --remote --merge

+    # If you forget the --rebase or --merge, Git will just update the submodule
+    # to whatever is on the server and reset your project to a detached HEAD state.
+    # Then you have to checkout vxl-master again and redo the work

+    # on the toplevel, you won't use git push, but first
+    git push --recurse-submodules=check

 # Android Repo tool

 - barely any reliable doc on the web for the VPE case